FairwindsOps/pentagon/lib/pentagon/README.md

 Python Libraries:

-Libraries required are installed as part of [Pentagon](https://github.com/reactiveops/pentagon)

-This can be installed into a [virtualenv](https://virtualenv.pypa.io/en/stable/) to isolate the installtion from your system.
+Libraries required can be installed with `pip install -r requirements.txt`.
+These can be installed into a [virtualenv](https://virtualenv.pypa.io/en/stable/) to isolate the installation from your system.

 ### Shell environment